PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 NOTE that this documentatiuopn section is created using the ***GitHUB released PySimpleGUI.py file***.
 Some of the calls may not be available to you or your port (Qt, Wx, Web).
 And some of the parameters may be different.
 We're working on adding docstrings to all the ports which will enable this kind of document to be available for each port.

+## Caution - Some functions / methods may be internal only yet exposed in this documenation

+This section of the documentation is generated directly from the source code.
+As a result, sometimes internal only functions or methods that you are not supposed to be calling are accidently shown in this documentation.
+Hopefully these accidents don't happen often.

-Without further delay... here are all of the Elements
+Without further delay... here are all of the Elements and the Window class